- Accessing the e-resource

 Anthropological Literature indexes articles in Romance languages, English, German and Slavic languages (titles transliterated from Cyrillic), and in Asian language journal articles, if there are summaries in one of the indexed languages.
 More than 50 languages are represented.

-The iSite, Using the Anthropological Literature E-Resource, is a guide to the many features of the Anthropological Literature e-resource.
+Using the Anthropological Literature E-Resource, is a guide to the many features of the Anthropological Literature e-resource.
 It includes tools to assist users in understanding and utilizing the resource to its fullest extent.
 In addition, it highlights the rich interdisciplinary content of the database and links to current research in the field of anthropology at Harvard.
-The iSite is open to everyone.
+The guide is open to everyone.

 Harvard users will find the Anthropological Literature e-resource, and many other online bibliographic tools, enhanced with SFX citation-linker.
 This is an application which, under the name "Find It @ Harvard," allows direct links from bibliographic citations in one resource to the full text of the article in another.
 Because access to online resources is generally governed by subscription, SFX is entirely locally specific: only those full-text resources that Harvard currently may access will be available.